2025–26 Wigan Athletic F.C. season

-The 2025–26 season is the 94th season in the history of Wigan Athletic Football Club, and their third consecutive season in League One.
-In addition to the domestic league, the club will also participate in the FA Cup, the EFL Cup, and the EFL Trophy.
+The 2025–26 season was the 94th season in the history of Wigan Athletic Football Club, and their third consecutive season in League One.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and the EFL Trophy.

+Managerial changes

+On 7 February, Ryan Lowe was dismissed as role as the club's head coach, after forty-nine games in charge and a 24.49% win ratio.
+Nine days later, Gary Caldwell was appointed as the new manager, joining from Exeter City for a compensation fee.